khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 Python randomly while exporting.
 I can run the same code 10 times in a loop and 3-4 out of 10 attempts it will export correctly, but in the other cases it will crash.
 Unfortunately this makes it useless to us.
 I have been trying to get this to work in Python 3.8, which could potentially be the source of the issues.
 I'll try to experiment with other combinations of Python and PDAL versions in the future.
 _Now that I also implemented quadrant-based IDW, perhaps we might not need this after all?_

+A further idea would be to implement no-data mask layers for the GeoTIFF exporter.
+This would make them easier to visualise, as the no-data pixels would be masked out by the no-data layer, rather than simply being marked as no-data by the fixed value -9999.